b12consulting/nagra/contrib/weather/README.md

 ```

 We passed "name" as argument, simply to tell that we will update (or
 insert) values in the "name" column.
-If no argument is given upsert
+If no argument is given, upsert
 will default to all.
 We can ask to get the sql statement:

 ``` python